Cartwheel Galaxy: Evolution

-The galaxy was once a normal spiral galaxy before it apparently underwent a head-on “bullseye” style collision with a smaller companion approximately 200-300 million years prior to how we see the system today.
-When the nearby galaxy passed through the Cartwheel Galaxy, the force of the collision caused a powerful gravitational shock wave to expand through the galaxy, like a rock being tossed into a sandbed.
-Moving at high speed, the shock wave swept up and compressed gas and dust, creating a starburst around the galaxy's center portion that went unscathed as it expanded outwards.
-This explains the bluish ring around the center, brighter portion.
+The galaxy was once a normal spiral galaxy before it apparently underwent a head-on "bullseye" style collision with a smaller companion approximately 200–300 million years prior to how we see the system today.
+When the nearby galaxy passed through the Cartwheel Galaxy, the force of the collision caused a powerful gravitational shock wave to expand through the galaxy.
+Moving at high speed, the shock wave swept up and compressed gas and dust, creating a starburst region around the galaxy's center portion that went unscathed as it expanded outwards.
+This explains the bluish ring around the center, which is the brighter portion.
 It can be noted that the galaxy is beginning to retake the form of a normal spiral galaxy, with arms spreading out from a central core.
-These arms are often referred to as the cartwheel's “spokes”.
+These arms are often referred to as the cartwheel's "spokes".

 Alternatively, a model based on the gravitational Jeans instability of both axisymmetric (radial) and nonaxisymmetric (spiral) small-amplitude gravity perturbations allows an association between growing clumps of matter and the gravitationally unstable axisymmetric and nonaxisymmetric waves which take on the appearance of a ring and spokes.
 Based on observational data, however, this theory of ring galaxy evolution does not appear to apply to this specific galaxy.

-While most images of the Cartwheel display three galaxies close together, a fourth physically associated companion (also known as G3) is known to be associated with the group through an HI tail that connects G3 to the cartwheel.
-Due to the presence of the HI tail, it is widely believed that G3 is the “bullet” galaxy that plunged through the disk of the cartwheel, creating its current shape, not G1 or G2.
+While most images of the Cartwheel display three galaxies close together, a fourth physically associated companion (also known as G3) is known to be associated with the group through an HI (neutral hydrogen) tail that connects G3 to the cartwheel.
+Due to the presence of the HI tail, it is widely believed that G3 is the "bullet" galaxy that plunged through the disk of the cartwheel, creating its current shape, not G1 or G2.
 This hypothesis makes sense given the size and predicted age of the current structure (~300 million years old as mentioned before).
-Considering how close G1 and G2 are to the Cartwheel still, it is much more widely believed that the roughly 88 kpc (~287,000 light years) distant G3 is the intruding galaxy.
+Considering how close G1 and G2 are to the Cartwheel still, it is believed much more widely that the roughly 88 kpc (~287,000 light years)-distant G3 is the intruding galaxy.